libsdl-org/sdlwiki/SDL3/SDL_AddGamepadMappingsFromFile.md

 specified will be ignored (i.e. mappings for Linux will be ignored in Windows, etc).

+## Thread Safety

+It is safe to call this function from any thread.

 ## Version

 This function is available since SDL 3.0.0.